The Key to Great Customer Service in the Station

-Station staffs really do appreciate the helpful and patient types, the ones who respond as promptly as possible to problems and teach the staff how to deal with problems.
+Station staff really do appreciate the helpful and patient types, the ones who respond as promptly as possible to problems and teach the staff how to deal with problems.

-The other kind of engineer really ends up creating an unfortunate situation for the staff.
-When they approach the grumpy engineer, they learn to expect being talked to in a condescending tone or yelled at about the problem (whether it was their fault or not), and told the problem will be fixed eventually, when it is its turn.
+The other kind of engineer ends up creating an unfortunate situation for the staff.
+When they approach the grumpy engineer, they learn to expect to be talked to in a condescending tone or yelled at about the problem (whether it was their fault or not), and told the problem will be fixed eventually when it is its turn.

-In the end, the staff becomes afraid of approaching that kind of engineer, resulting in problems often going unresolved or made worse because no attention is given to them.
+In the end, the staff becomes afraid of approaching that kind of engineer, resulting in problems often going unresolved or worsened because no attention is given to them.

 Problems Affect Everyone